Orbera Gastric Balloon Dallas

 Orbera Gastric Balloon Contradictions

-Orbera gastric balloon is not a good option for:
+Orbera Gastric Balloon is not a good option for:

 • People who are unable to undergo endoscopy due to some medical reasons.